Metals · 2024

 +Is there Iron in Columbia, MO tap water?

-Yes — Columbia, MO's 2024 Consumer Confidence Report lists Iron at 0.172 mg/L. Columbia, MO's 2024 Iron measurement is below the federal limit of 0.3 mg/L (MCL).
+Yes — Columbia, MO's 2024 Consumer Confidence Report lists Iron at 0.172 mg/L. Columbia, MO's 2024 report shows Iron detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Iron in drinking water?